About Lyon County

 Law Enforcement & Arrests

-The Lyon County Sheriff's Office, located at 309 East Hoover Street in Rock Rapids, Iowa 51246, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office can be reached at (712) 472-2825 and maintains responsibility for county jail operations, civil process service, and patrol duties.
-The Lyon County Jail, operated by the Sheriff's Office at the same address, houses inmates awaiting trial and those serving short-term sentences.
+Lyon County Sheriff's Office, located at 309 East Hoover Street in Rock Rapids, Iowa 51246, is the primary law enforcement agency for unincorporated areas of Lyon County.
+Lyon County Jail, operated by the Sheriff's Office at the same address, houses inmates awaiting trial and those serving short-term sentences.

 - There may be nominal copying fees associated with obtaining physical records.